-Mongeau has since attempted to clear her name of the electoral crime, while also deleting the original tweet.
+She has since attempted to clear her name of the electoral crime, while also deleting the original tweet offering Tana Mongeau nudes.

 “It really was just a funny thing to post, and in every form people sent in they were just being silly and sarcastic back.
 I’m not out there asking for ballots on OnlyFans, because that would be illegal and weird,” she continued.

 “No, I was no campaigning illegally for votes,” she clarified.

 Sounds like something someone who was campaigning illegally for votes would say.